manish-GH/Focus/README.md

 - **Firebase** - Baas (Backend as a Service)
   - **Firestore**
   - **Authentication**
-    - SignIn & SignUp functionality using Email and Password verification
+    - LogIn & SignUp functionality using Email and Password verification
   - **Storage**